-But despite popular belief, the Pit Bull is not one specific dog breed.
+Despite popular belief, the Pit Bull is not one specific dog breed.
+It doesn’t refer to an American Pit Bull Terrier today.
 Rather, the term refers to a certain type of dog derived from 4 heritage breeds, such as the American Staffordshire Terrier or Staffordshire Bull Terrier.

 RECOMMENDED: 29 Playful Pit Bull Mixes

 Pit Bull dogs were originally developed from bulldogs around the 19th century.
-In fact, bulldogs were crossed with various terrier breeds to develop bulldog-type dogs with better agility and more gameness.
+In fact, common bulldogs were crossbred with various terrier breeds to develop bulldog-type dogs with much better agility and more gameness.